Quick Setup

 Go Not Detected in WSL

-If you're using WSL and Go isn't detected, it means Go is only installed on Windows—not inside WSL.
+If Go isn’t detected in WSL, it means Go is installed on Windows but not inside the WSL environment.

 - You need to install Go separately inside WSL